clearmatics/zeth/mpc/README.md

 (env) $ phase2_prepare ../phase1_coordinator
 ```

-If the full phase1 server directory is not available, a directory should be
+If the `phase1_coordinator` directory is not available, a directory should be
 created containing at least the `final_output.bin` file, and a
-`server_config.json` specifying the maximum degree used in phase1.
+`server_config.json` specifying the maximum degree used in Phase1.

-This process also relies on the `pot-process` tool from the zeth build.
+This process also relies on the `pot-process` tool from the Zeth build.
 See
 the output of `phase2_prepare --help` for how to specify this.

 Note that this process can take a significant amount of time.